tinythings/sysinspect/docs/genusage/secure_transport.rst

 - the node was reinstalled or re-registered
 - trust metadata is stale
 - the Master and Minion no longer agree on identity
+- the master's public key was not persisted correctly during onboarding

 In those cases, prefer the supported recovery path such as re-registration or re-bootstrap instead of editing transport files manually.